Adeemy/end-to-end-ml/README.md

 # End-to-end ML Project

-This project is an end-to-end ML project on tabular data that incorporates software engineering principles in machine learning.
+This is an end-to-end ML project for tabular data that incorporates software engineering principles in machine learning.
 It spans the whole lifecycle of a ML model, from data exploration, preprocessing, feature engineering, model selection, training, evaluation, to deployment.

 The project leverages the Diabetes Health Indicators public dataset from [UCI](https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators), which was originally sourced from CDC.
 The dataset comprises various information about patients, such as demographics, lab results, and self-reported health history.
 The goal is to develop a classifier that can discern whether a patient has diabetes, is pre-diabetic, or healthy.